pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 {{< / highlight >}}
 <!-- /snippet:deploy_aws_instance_jar -->

 Now that the application jar is uploaded we have to think how we start the application.
-We chose an Amazon Linux 2 based image for our instance that comes with [systemd](https://www.freedesktop.org/wiki/Software/systemd/) support by default that replaces the traditional way of starting services.
+We chose an Amazon Linux 2 based image for our instance that comes with [systemd](https://www.freedesktop.org/wiki/Software/systemd/) support by default, replacing the traditional way of starting services.

 > systemd is an init system used in Linux distributions to bootstrap the user space and to manage system processes after booting.
 It is a replacement for the UNIX System V and Berkeley Software Distribution init systems.